-Have you think about study in netherlands?
+Have you thought about studying in Netherlands?
 For over 112,000 international students, the Netherlands has been a great choice in the academic year of 2016-17.
-Studying Masters in Netherlands is one lucrative option for the international students.
+Studying Masters in the Netherlands is one lucrative option for international students.
 With this number growing, and more and more Indian students studying abroad, the Netherlands is worth considering.
-The real question is, why not to study in Netherlands?
+The real question is, why not study in Netherlands?
 It simply is one of the best study abroad destinations to study in Europe.

-If you are looking forward to Study in Netherlands, and not sure about the Education Structure in Netherlands, we have got you covered.
-For international students who are willing to pursue Bachelor or Masters in Netherlands, it is a straightforward system, however, Secondary and high school is a little complex system, here is how Dutch Higher Education System work:
+If you are looking forward to Study in Netherlands, and are not sure about the Education Structure in Netherlands, we have got you covered.
+For international students who are willing to pursue Bachelor's or Master's in Netherlands, it is a straightforward system, however, Secondary and high school is a little complex system, here is how the Dutch Higher Education System works:

 There are two types of Higher Education Systems in Netherlands: